Libya yet to work out U.S. cooperation in Benghazi probe

 Abdel Aziz was speaking after meeting U.S. Assistant Secretary of State for Near Eastern Affairs Elizabeth Jones in Tripoli.
 "It is the right of the United States to be involved, exchange information and investigate what happened in Benghazi," Abdel Aziz said.

-She said in State Department contacts with the FBI on Tuesday, "they expressed confidence that they'll be able to work well with the Libyans."

-An FBI spokesman in Washington would only say that the investigation into the Benghazi attack was continuing, but would not comment on where the agents in Libya were located.

-A U.S. lawmaker said security was a factor as to why the FBI team had yet not gone to Benghazi.
+In Washington, a U.S. official said security was also a factor as to why the FBI team had yet not gone to Benghazi.

-"Part of it was security posture, who was going to perform the security was part of it," House intelligence committee Chairman Mike Rogers told Reuters.
+"Part of it was security posture, who was going to perform the security was part of it," House Intelligence Committee Chairman Mike Rogers said.
 "What worries me is that crime scene is so stale now and been well-trampled."

 The head of Libya's Supreme Court, Kamal Dahan, who also met Jones on Tuesday, told reporters the two countries would cooperate but that Libya would lead the probe.
 Jones also met Prime Minister-elect Mustafa Abushagur.